Azure/autorest.java/readme.md

 Following settings only works when `fluent` option is specified.

-Also `fluent` option will change the default value for some vanilla options.
-For example, `generate-client-interfaces`, `context-client-method-parameter`, `required-parameter-client-methods`, `model-override-setter-from-superclass` option is by default `true`.

 | Option      | Description |
 | ----------- | ----------- |
 | `--fluent` | Enum. `LITE` for Fluent Lite; `PREMIUM` for Fluent Premium.
 Case insensitive.
 Default is `PREMIUM` if provided as other values. |